Vasistareddy/pythonRLSA/README.md

 image_rlsa_horizontal = rlsa.rlsa(image_binary, True, False, 10)
 image_rlsa_horizontal_vertical = rlsa.rlsa(image_binary, True, True, [10,5])
 ```

+# For Non-Programmers

+This repo contains a folder **demo**.
+To get the Run Length Smoothed image without writing a line of code, follow the following steps.

+1. Install OpenCV and NumPy.
+2. Install pythonRLSA.
+3. Clone this repo or download the source as zip.
+4. Place the images on whom you want to apply RLSA in the *demo/in* folder in the repo.
+5. Run the **rlsa_demo.py** file.
+6. The Horizontal, Vertical, Both and None smoothened images will appear in the *output* folder.

 # Bugs/Errors

 Please ensure that you have updated pip to the latest version before installing pythonRLSA.